DTJF/fbdoc/src/doc/Examples.md

 ~~~

 and this syntax can be used directly by a C compiler.
 This can be
-useful to auto-generate C headers from FB source, ie to bind a library
+useful to auto-generate C headers from FB source, ie. to bind a library
 written in FB in to a C project.